 For this example, it would show either a given page’s 10 items or that category’s 100 items on the map.
 Choose an option that works for you.

-Enable/disable directions: Do you want to offer Google Maps’ direction feature to your visitors?
+Enable/disable directions: Do you want to offer a Google Get Directions button to your visitors?
 This will let them enter an address on the map (or use their current location) and get directions to a listing location.
 You can use it with your store locator feature.

 Manual location adjustment for listings: This option can be useful for the list submitters, especially with rural listing addresses.
 If a listing address is not correctly displayed on Google Maps, the list owner/editor can manually adjust the marker on the map.

 The adjustable map frame is displayed on the submit listing interface.

 The module supports Google Maps markers and tooltips.
 If a visitor clicks on a marker of a listing item’s location, it shows some content.
 It’s called a tooltip.
 You can customize the tooltip content template.

 In the Google Maps module settings, you’ll get a tooltip content box.
 It supports HTML inputs.
 You can put your form field shortcodes in this box using HTML.
 It will be used as a template.